KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 decompress the geometry data when a `primitive` is met for the first time.
 However, for bottom-up loading, loading `accessor` before `primitive` will not get the data.
 It could only be handled when processing its parent `primitive`.
 This is based on the consideration that it will rarely happen that loading an `accessor` without knowing its parent `primitive`.
-And it should be easy enought to change the loader to ignore `accessor` without `bufferView` in glTF 2.0.
-But we are definitely open to change this if there actually is some use cases that require loading `accessor` independently.
+And it should be easy enough to change the loader to ignore `accessor` without `bufferView` in glTF 2.0.
+But we are definitely open to change this if there actually are some use cases that require loading `accessor` independently.

 ## Resources